Telehealth Flexibilities: Attention Clinical Social Workers Who are Private Practitioners

 Exceptions to the in-person requirement include:

-Clinical social workers should contact their Medicare Administrative Contractor and other third payer payers to learn what telehealth changes they will be implementing on October 1, 2025.
+It is important for clinical social workers to contact their Medicare Administrative Contractor and other third payer payers to learn what telehealth changes they implemented on October 1, 2025.

 NASW is advocating for telehealth permanency and will keep members abreast of future congressional telehealth changes.